What is it?

 Adobe relaunched Cool Edit Pro under its new name, Audition, in 2003 and started incorporating elements designed to make it play nicely with Adobe’s video editing application, Premiere.
 Gradually, over time, new features and functionality have been added to Audition, making it the pro-level audio editing and production tool we see today.
 But is it something musicians and music producers would consider using?

-- The best podcasting microphones: record your first podcast today
+- The best podcast microphones: record your first podcast today

 - How to start a podcast: a beginner's guide to podcasting